EdouardosStav/legendary-ai-calendar-agent/README.md

 This project automates scheduling in your calendar using natural language:

 - 🗓️ Reads your availability from **Google Calendar**
-- 💬 Accepts natural chat commands like "Book a meeting at 10AM tomorrow"
+- 💬 Accepts natural chat commands like "Book a meeting at 10 AM tomorrow"
 - 🧠 Uses **OpenAI GPT-4o-mini** to understand your intent and extract times
-- 🤖 Schedules the event if the time is free
+- 🤖 Schedule the event if the time is free
 - 🧩 Built using **n8n** – a powerful no-code workflow builder

 ---